Concordium/concordium.github.io/source/mainnet/net/references/transactions.rst

 .. code-block:: console

-   # Parameters related to baker pools:
+   # Parameters related to staking pools:
      + minimum equity capital: 14000.000000 CCD
      + maximum fraction of total stake a pool is allowed to hold: 0.1
      + maximum factor a pool may stake relative to the baker's stake: 3 % 1